aprask/GameScout/README.md

 - **Wishlists**: Keep track of games you're interested in
 - **User Profiles**: Customize your profile and showcase your gaming preferences
 - **Real-time Updates**: Stay informed about the latest game releases and community activities
+- **AI Integration**: An AI integrated chatbot using Pinecone for vector persistence and the legacy gpt-3.5-turbo as the LLM.

 ## Tech Stack